yaph/logya/README.markdown

 ## Site Source

-The following folders and files are required for generating a Web site with Logya
+The following folders and files are recognized when generating a Web site with Logya.

-* content
+* content - required
+* templates - required
-* static    TODO make this optional
+* site.cfg - required   TODO make this optional?
-* templates
-* site.cfg
+* static -optional

 # Roadmap

 ## Version 0.8

-* make logya docs the example site
 * move Template class from logya.py to classes that need it?

 ## Version 0.9